You spend close to a third of your whole day in the mattress; sleeping, but that’s not the news. Guess what?

 It Expels Odors

 If you have bed-wetting toddlers in your house, you know the terrible smell that comes out their mattresses.
 Using a steam cleaner alongside the baking soda helps you eradicate the bad smell.
-Do it regularly to keep the odour at bay.
+Do it regularly to keep the odor at bay.

 Using a steam cleaner needs no special skills; neither does it demand strength.
 Besides, it saves you valuable time since it cleans within a very short period.